Collection Development and Strategies Department

 What’s in it?

-This interdisciplinary database includes nearly 150,000 primary sources, magazines, and videos by and about people living with disabilities, ranging from archives from the 1940s to present-day periodicals.;
+Disability in the Modern World is an interdisciplinary database and includes nearly 150,000 primary sources, magazines, and videos by and about people living with disabilities, ranging from archives from the 1940s to present-day periodicals

 Why should you use it?